Pattani F.C.

 Pattani Football Club (สโมสรฟุตบอลจังหวัดปัตตานี) is a Thai football club based in Pattani Province.
-The club currently plays in the Thai League 2, the second tier of Thai football.
+The club currently play in the Thai League 1, the top tier of Thai football after promotion from Thai League 2 in 2025–26.

 History

 In 2022, Pattani competed in the Thai League 3.
 The club started the season with a 0–0 away draw with Young Singh Hatyai United and ended with a 1–2 home defeat to Young Singh Hatyai United.
 The club has finished 4th in the Southern region.
 In addition, in the 2022–23 Thai League Cup, Pattani was defeated 1–3 by MH Nakhon Si City in the second qualification round.

 In 2024–25, Pattani secured promotion to the Thai League 2 for the first time in their history after winning against North Bangkok University in the Thai League 3 promotion play-off.

+On 23 May 2026, Pattani secure promotion to Thai League 1 for the first time in their history from next season after defeat Nongbua Pitchaya on penalties 5–4 due to aggregate 3–3 and ended one year stay in second tier.